-Step 7: Protocol Setup#
+Protocol Setup#

-Accessing Protocol Setup#
+Access Protocol Setup#

 Select Protocol Setup

-The interface opens with the configurable parameters
+The interface opens with configurable parameters

-Configurable parameters#
+Configurable Parameters#

 Parameter |

-Description and function |
+Description and Function |

 |---|---|

-Indicates the maximum number of objects, meaning coordinate triplets, that the vision system can return to the robot in a single run.
-If vision detects more objects than this limit, no more than this number will be sent, selected according to the configured sorting criterion. |
+This indicates the maximum number of objects (i.e. their triad of coordinates) that the vision system can return to the robot in a single run.
+If the vision detects more objects than this limit, a maximum of this number are sent, selected according to the configured sorting criterion (Sorting Mode). |

 |

-Indicates the minimum number of objects that must be returned in one run for the result to be considered valid.
+This indicates the minimum number of objects that must be returned in a run for the result to be considered valid.
 If the number is below this threshold, the run is considered invalid. |

 |

-Defines the sorting criterion used to order the list of objects returned by the vision system.
-This parameter determines pick priority and which objects are included in the Max Object Count Return.
-Typical option: descending score. |
+This defines the sorting criterion by which the list of objects returned by the vision is sorted.
+This parameter determines the picking priority and determines which objects are included in the Max Object Count Return.
+Typical option: for decreasing score. |

 |